 Author: Angela Hwang

-Angela Hwang is a junior at Singapore American School and this is her second year working for The Eye.
+Angela Hwang is a senior at Singapore American School and this is her third year working for The Eye as a Chief Marketing Strategist.
 She is thrilled to return back to journalism and wants to produce more exciting content for the upcoming year.
 Angela embraces her Korean background, but considers Singapore her home.
 Her hobbies include taking aesthetic photographs, collecting CDs from her favorite artists, and travelling to some of the most majestic places on earth.
 She can be contacted at firstname.lastname@example.org.
 View all posts by Angela Hwang